 Cruising the Caribbean Sea

-I know for a fact that more and more people, especially millennials prefer independent traveling to all inclusive resorts.
-Of course, all i...
+I know for a fact that more and more people, especially millennials prefer independent travelling to all-inclusive resorts.
+Of course, all-...

-I know for a fact that more and more people, especially millennials prefer independent traveling to all inclusive resorts.
-Of course, all inclusive ones have some cool and often unbeatable advantages such as unlimited food and drinks any time of day or night, decent accommodations, airport shuttle, etc. And yet people like me and, in fact, many of my readers get bored to stay in one place for the whole vacation, so they look for other travel options which can give them flexibility and chance to see different places.
-And while I'm a big fan of independent traveling, today I'm going to tell you about a sea cruise that gives the best of two worlds - all inclusive package with an option to see different places.
+I know for a fact that more and more people, especially millennials prefer independent travelling to all-inclusive resorts.
+Of course, all-inclusive ones have some cool and often unbeatable advantages such as unlimited food and drinks any time of day or night, decent accommodations, airport shuttle, etc. And yet people like me and, in fact, many of my readers get bored of staying in one place for the whole vacation, so they look for other travel options which can give them flexibility and a chance to see different places.
+And while I'm a big fan of independent travelling, today I'm going to tell you about a sea cruise that gives the best of two worlds - an inclusive package with an option to see different places.

 In April 2015 we took a cruise with Carnival Cruises from Florida which was recommended by one of my friends.
-I purchased the package on Cyber Monday almost 5 months in advance, so the cost per passenger for 7 nights was about USD $400.
-If you compare that with all inclusive packages to the most popular destinations in North America and Caribbean such as Dominican Republic or Mexico, you'll see that even with a return flight ticket to Florida purchased separately the price is still reasonable.
+I purchased the package on Cyber Monday almost 5 months in advance, so the cost per passenger for 7 nights was about USD 400.
+If you compare that with all-inclusive packages to the most popular destinations in North America and the Caribbean such as the Dominican Republic or Mexico, you'll see that even with a return flight ticket to Florida purchased separately the price is still reasonable.

-The ship has 13 decks (floors), ten of them have staterooms for passengers.
+The ship has 13 decks (floors), and ten of them have staterooms for passengers.

 For the duration of the cruise, our ship never deviated from the schedule for more than 10-15 minutes.
 It's 5 o'clock in the afternoon and Miami is already disappearing beyond the horizon.

 On the deck 10, there are two areas with pools, hot tubs and loungers.
-The first and the biggest one (pictured below) is open for everyone, while the second one is for adults only.
+The first and the biggest one (pictured below) is open to everyone, while the second one is for adults only.
 The water in the pools is salty, likely from the ocean.
 The water in hot tubs is fresh and chlorinated.
-There is a water slide working during the day, but it never got busy due to the fact that it's so easy to get stuck there if you're not in a fully horizontal position.
-This deck is the most crowded place on the ship where you can hang out and listen to the music, watch or participate in different entertainments.
+There is a water slide working during the day, but it never gets busy because it's so easy to get stuck there if you're not in a fully horizontal position.
+This deck is the most crowded place on the ship where you can hang out and listen to music, watch or participate in different entertainments.

-Navigation system is right above the captain bridge.
+The navigation system is right above the captain's bridge.
 For $95 you can take a 3-hour tour to see how the ship operates inside out.
 Interesting?
 Yes.
 But too expensive.

 It's too busy here during the day.
-Maybe I just don't like to sunbath?
+Maybe I just don't like to sunbathe?

 Let's get inside, under A/C.